gabcoh/gabcoh.github.io/_posts/2016-08-09-Secure_Auth.md

 ---
 layout: post
 title: "TUCTF 2016: Secure Auth"
-tags: ctf tuctf_2016 writeup
+tags: ctf tuctf2016 writeup
-use_math: true
+math: true
 ---
 (the entire TUCTF server vm is available [here][1] for you to try yourself!)

-problem
+Problem
 -------
-We have set up this fancy automatic signing server!
+>We have set up this fancy automatic signing server!
-We also uses RSA authentication, so it's super secure!
+>We also uses RSA authentication, so it's super secure!
+>

-Note: the program accepts base 10 numbers
+>Note: the program accepts base 10 numbers
+>

-nc ip 54321
+>nc ip 54321

-solution
+Solution
 --------
 We are given an adress to a server which will take in a base $10$ number, $p$, and spew out its signature under a secret key, (which is consistent through each connection).
 In order to obtain the flag, we must fabricate a signature of some given text (which is consistent through each connection as well) without knowledge of that secret key.

-{% highlight code %}
+{% highlight terminal %}
-[~/Desktop/TUCTF/Secure Auth]$ nc localhost 54321
+$ nc localhost 54321
 Welcome to RSA authentication! give me message to sign:
 1337